-As a financial institution, you’re probably all too familiar with the challenge of adapting to modern and emerging technologies.
-The good news is that most financial institutions are in the same boat.
-This means there are plenty of lessons learned that you can apply to your own digital initiatives.
+As a financial organization, you are likely well-acquainted with the difficulty of adjusting to modern technologies.
+Since most financial institutions are in the same boat, there are plenty of lessons learned that you can apply to your own digital initiatives.

 Today we’re sharing some of the top digital transformation challenges faced by banks and how to overcome them.